Necessary and sufficient criterion for k-separability of N-qubit noisy GHZ states: Conclusion

 \section{Conclusion}

-The mixture an $N$ qubit GHZ state with white noise is almost the simplest model for the evolution of a graph state hence quantum stabilizer code passing through a quantum channel, also it might be the actual state realized when preparing multi-qubit GHZ state.
-We have strictly proven the necessary and sufficient condition for $N-j$ partite separability of an $N$ qubit GHZ state for arbitrary $N$ when $N\geq 2j+1.$ The necessary and sufficient condition is achieved by a partition (up to qubit permutations) with $j$ qubit pairs in $j$ parties and $N-2j$ qubits in $N-2j$ parties.
-The $N-j$ separability condition is $p\leq (1+\frac{N-2j}N2^{N-1})^{-1},$ where $ p$ is the percentage of pure GHZ state and $1-p$ is the white noise percentage in the noisy GHZ state.
-This gives rise to the necessary and sufficient conditions for more than a half of the $K$-separability of multi-qubit noisy GHZ states.
-For all the other $K$-separable problems of noisy multi-qubit GHZ states, we find that the sufficient conditions are achieved by the mixtures of the partitions with the same $K$ (number of parties) but different qubit number distributions.
-We display all the separabilities of $N$ qubit noisy GHZ states for $N\leq 12.$ The problem for sufficient conditions is solved up to a linear programming problem.
+We find the entanglement witnesses for almost a half of all kinds of entanglement of an $N$ qubit GHZ state in white noise.
+The witnesses are linear combinations of the stabilizer group elements of GHZ states.
+The combinational coefficient of a stabilizer element relies on the number of generators in the stabilizer element.
+The necessary and sufficient condition for $k$ partite separability has been given for arbitrary $N$ when $k\geq \frac{N+1}2$.
+The necessary and sufficient condition is achieved by a partition (up to qubit permutations) with $N-k$ double qubit parties and $2k-N$ single qubit parties.
+The $k$ separability condition is $p\leq [1+2^{N-1}(2k-N)/N]^{-1},$ where $p$ is the fraction of pure GHZ state in the noisy $N$ qubit GHZ state.
+This gives rise to the necessary and sufficient conditions for more than a half of the $k$ -separability of multi-qubit noisy GHZ states.
+For all the other $k$ -separable problems of noisy multi-qubit GHZ states, we find that the sufficient separable conditions are achieved by the mixtures of the partitions with the same $k$ (number of parties) but different qubit number distributions.
+We display all the separabilities of $N$ qubit noisy GHZ states for $N\leq 12.$ As an application, we have approximated the output of GHZ state passing through depolarizing channel with the GHZ state in white noise.
+It has been shown the output state is neither genuinely entangled nor fully separable when the depolarizing channel has threshold noise.

+GHZ states are the simplest graph states.
+The method of constructing entanglement witness operators with linear combinations of stabilizer operators in this paper is also useful for entanglement detection of noisy graph states.
+A stabilizer codeword passing through certain quantum channel may become a noisy graph state.
+Thus our method may find more applications in quantum information transmission.